bbmaster123/10SM/README.md

 Known issues:
 - Start menu is slow to exit
-- Tiles can only be pinned by drag and drop from start menu, or from pin to start outside the start menu
-- Tiles can only be unpinned from outside the start menu, or by unpinning an entire group from inside the start menu
-- old scripts no longer work, use them as a template if needed

 Resolved Issues:
-- pinning from outside start menu now works
+- pinning/unpinning works correctly
 - Tray icons should work now
 - right clicking no longer causes the menu to crash

 Discoveries:
 Windows 10 notification center/action center can be made restorable and mostly functional, but I am not currently working on it.
-Please comment if this interests you
+Please comment if this interests you!

-the next thing I want to tackle is the slow exit, this wasn't a problem before Microsoft disabled the Windows 10 Start Menu in the earlier pre-release builds.
+the next thing I want to tackle is the slow exit, I seem to have narrowed down the cause to windows.ui.xaml.dll, where it is definitely timing out trying to find some AcivatibleClassID, but that's as far as I've gotten...

 cheers everyone!